Tariffs — An Explainer

 • Turmoil and uncertainty for small businesses: While Trump has shown willingness to make temporary concessions to big US corporations, small businesses have been left to face steep and unexpected new costs on their own.
 Quickly reinventing established and specialized supply chains is not always possible.
 Worse, business owners don’t know which countries or products will be targeted next or how long disruptions will last.

-• Economic slowdown: Economists estimate the full slate of global tariffs could shrink the US economy by 1.1%.
-That’s the equivalent of losing $170 billion annually.
+• Economic slowdown: Economists estimate the full slate of global tariffs could shrink the US economy by 0.7% in the near term.
+In the long run, that’s the equivalent of losing $110 billion annually.
 In just the first quarter of 2025, GDP growth is projected to drop 2.4%.
 If that pace continues, it would be the worst plunge since the COVID-19 shutdown in early 2020.

-• Inflationary pressures: As import costs rise, inflation may be pushed higher, potentially prompting the Federal Reserve to keep interest rates elevated.
+• Inflation: As import costs rise, inflation will increase.
 Consumer sentiment reflects that concern, plummeting to the second lowest level on record.
 The April reading was even lower than what was seen during the Great Recession, with inflation expectations rising to their highest level in 44 years.

-• Potential job losses: Industries dependent on global supply chains may be forced to cut as many as 740,000 full-time jobs due to higher costs.
+• Job losses: Industries dependent on global supply chains may be forced to cut as many as 456,000 full-time jobs due to higher costs.
+The tariffs also present a trade-off in jobs.
+While manufacturing output could grow 1.5%, construction contracts shrink by 3.1% and agriculture by 1.1%.

 How will the new tariffs impact Maine?